munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code token-type (2 before, 2 after)

-Aside from prefixing all the names with `TOKEN_` (since C tosses enum names in the top level namespace) the only difference is that extra `TOKEN_ERROR` type.
+Aside from prefixing all the names with `TOKEN_` (since C tosses enum names in the top-level namespace) the only difference is that extra `TOKEN_ERROR` type.
 What's that about?

 There are only a couple of errors that get detected during scanning: